-Small business owners: understand how general liability insurance help you.
+Understand how general liability insurance may help your small business.

 As you may know, there are several risks involved when owning and operating a business.
 As a small business owner, you need to make sure that you are well protected.
 Carrying various types of insurance is essential to guarding against the risk of financial ruin in the event of a lawsuit.
 The following describes what general liability insurance is, what it covers, and some reasons why a business owner would need it.

 General liability insurance protects a small business owner from claims related to property damage, bodily injury, and business related negligence.
 General liability insurance also protect employees and various aspects of the business up to the limits of the individual policy.
 If an individual or another business files a claim against you, your general liability insurance coverage may help cover attorney fees, investigation by the insurance company, out of court settlements, and any court related judgments.